Volkswagen Gol: Body styles

 The Gol family contains several body styles.
-The three- and five-door hatchback variants are known as the Volkswagen Gol in most markets, with the exception of Egypt and Russia, where they are marketed as the Volkswagen Pointer.
+The three- and five-door hatchback variants are known as the Volkswagen Gol in most markets, with the exception of Egypt, Ukraine and CIS, where they are marketed as the Volkswagen Pointer.
 The first-generation Gol was available only as a three-door hatchback; all generations since have offered a five-door variant as well.

 The sedan has only been produced for the first and third (current) generations.
 The Brazilian-built sedans were marketed as the Volkswagen Voyage, while the Argentinian ones were referred to as the Volkswagen Gacel.
 In the United States and Canada, they were sold as the Volkswagen Fox.
-After a facelift in 1991, Argentinian-built models were renamed the Volkswagen Senda.
+After a facelift in 1991, Argentinian-built, entry-level models were renamed the Volkswagen Senda.
 In the second generation this model was replaced by the Volkswagen Polo Mk3 Classic, which was still sold in Mexico and Argentina.
 But a new Voyage notchback sedan returned in 2008 for the third generation.

 Volkswagen Parati is a station wagon built on both generations since May 1982.
 The Parati I was a three-door sold in North America as the Fox Wagon.
 The second-generation Parati is sold in Argentina as the Gol Country.
 A five-door version was added in 1997 and the three-door version was dropped after the first facelift (G3).
 It is named after Paraty, a city on the southern coast of Rio de Janeiro state.
 It was formerly called Pointer Station Wagon in Mexico and it was sold there between 1999 and 2005.
-In 2013, The Parati was discontinued alongside the Gol G4 and was replaced by the SpaceFox.
+In 2012, The Parati was discontinued and replaced by the SpaceFox.

 Volkswagen Saveiro is a lightweight pickup truck.
-All Gol generations have been sold with this bodystyle, which was introduced to the market in 1983.
+All Gol generations have been sold with this bodystyle, which was introduced to the market in 1982.
 It is named after a traditional Brazilian fishing boat.
-It is currently sold in Mexico since 1999 as the Pointer Pick Up.
+It has been sold as the Pointer Pick Up in Mexico since 1999.